-ARTS (Performing and/or Visual)
+ARTS (Performing, Practical and/or Visual)

-Performing arts (choir, forensics, theater), are taught as essential to the curriculum for all students because music and performance can be external expressions of an inner reality.
+Performing arts (choir, theatre), are taught as essential to the curriculum for all students because music and performance can be external expressions of an inner reality.
 The performing arts provide an opportunity to develop an appreciation of the aesthetic realm throughout life.
+Practical arts (ASHWorks) give students the opportunity to learn the skills of designing and building projects.